AdoptOpenJDK/openjdk-website/CONTRIBUTING.md

     npm start
     ```

-    > NOTE: These build scripts enable you to view your changes locally.
+    > **NOTE:** These build scripts enable you to view your changes locally.
 The build generates new files in two places: a new `/dist` directory (JS, CSS, images, etc), and `.html` files in the root directory.
 However, these files are ignored by .gitignore, and will not be included in commits.

 4. Make changes in the `/src` directory.
 Every time you save a file, the script instantly picks up any new changes and displays them in your BrowserSync-connected window.

+    > **NOTE:** You cannot view the website locally by, for example, opening `index.html` in a browser.
+The files must be served on `localhost`, and BrowserSync should do this automatically for you on `npm start`.

-    > PRO TIP: Look in the Terminal/Command window immediately after you run `npm start`.
+    > **PRO TIP:** Look in the Terminal/Command window immediately after you run `npm start`.
 BrowserSync provides 'Local' and 'External' Access URLs to view your latest changes live.
 If you have a phone or tablet connected to the same WiFi network, you can use the mobile browser to access the 'External' URL and view your latest changes in real-time.
 This makes it very easy to test your changes on different devices during development.

 ---